zevo-enterprise/zevo-enterprise/README.md

 ## Zevo Academic Exercise

+---

+<h3>NOTE: Remote inter-process communication is not used; this concept applies exclusively to communication between hosts on the same segment of a geographically distributed cloud computing infrastructure, but with a unified host.</h3>

+---

 #### Academic Paper: An Exclusive Fuzzy-Neural Engine for Zevo AI-Driven Application Services With Secure Cryptographic API Key Authentication for External Expert System Consumers and Web Dashboard Integration

 ---